Endoscopic Ultrasound (EUS)

 Why is EUS used?

-The images created from an EUS procedure are detailed ultrasound pictures of the digestive tract.
-The doctor can use these pictures to determine the size and location of a tumor in the pancreas and whether the tumor has spread to nearby blood vessels or other structures.
-EUS can also allow passage of a needle into a suspected tumor to obtain tissue samples.
-This is a type of biopsy called fine-needle aspiration.
-Cells obtained from the biopsy can then be analyzed to see if they are cancerous and can help in deciding the best course of treatment.
+The images created from an EUS procedure are detailed ultrasound pictures of the pancreas, bile duct and digestive tract.
+An EUS allows a doctor to determine the size and location of a tumor in the pancreas and whether the tumor has spread to nearby lymph nodes or invaded nearby blood vessels or other structures.
+During this procedure, a thin needle that does not cause pain can also be passed through the endoscope into the tumor to obtain tissue samples.
+This is a type of biopsy called fine-needle aspiration, or FNA.
+Cells obtained from the biopsy are examined with a microscope to see if they are cancerous.

 What happens during an EUS?

-During an EUS, the patient lies on his/her side and the doctor passes the endoscope through the mouth, esophagus and stomach and into the duodenum.
+During an EUS, the patient lies on his/her side while an endoscope (a thin, lighted tube) with a small ultrasound probe built into the tip is passed through the patient’s mouth the stomach and into the top part of the small intestine called the duodenum.
 The tube will not affect the patient’s ability to breathe normally.
-Once in place, the ultrasound probe at the end of the endoscope uses sound waves to create images of the pancreas and surrounding structures.
+Once in place, the ultrasound probe uses sound waves to create images of the pancreas and surrounding structures.

 Usually, the EUS procedure lasts 15 to 45 minutes and is considered by most patients to be mildly uncomfortable.